diagram a [Home]

 Software &c.

-A general curvilinear axis drawing routine, PGSBOX, for PGPLOT that can optionally interface to WCSLIB has been included with WCSLIB since version 2.5.
+A general curvilinear axis drawing routine, PGSBOX, for PGPLOT that can optionally interface to WCSLIB, is also included with WCSLIB.

-Utility program, HPXcvt converts 1D HEALPix pixelization data stored in a variety of forms in FITS, including ring or nested organization in a binary table extension, into a 2D primary image array with HPX coordinate representation.
-It has been included with WCSLIB since version 4.3.
+Utility program HPXcvt is included with WCSLIB.
+It converts 1D HEALPix pixelization data stored in a variety of forms in FITS, including ring or nested organization in a binary table extension, into a 2D primary image array with HPX or XPH coordinate representation.

 An example (13MiB bzip'd) is provided of its application to the WMAP 3-year Internal Linear Combination map.